Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 Validation
 **********

-Lightning allows the user to validate their models with any compatible val dataloaders.
+Lightning allows the user to validate their models with any compatible ``val dataloaders``.
 This can be done before/after training.
-The logic used here is defined under :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step`.
+The logic associated to the validation is defined within the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step`.

-Apart from this ``.validate`` has same API as that of ``.test`` as defined above.
+Apart from this ``.validate`` has same API as ``.test``, but would rely respectively on :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step` and :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step`.

 .. note::
     ``.validate`` method uses the same validation logic being used under validation happening within